 In order to expand upon these results, we measured the force generated by gastrocnemius muscle in situ .
 These experiments were performed by stimulation of both the tibial nerve and by direct electrical stimulation of the muscle.
 In NCD animals, the force generated by nerve stimulation was reduced 10% when treated with dexamethasone.
 However, in HFD animals force generated by nerve stimulation was reduced 32% in animals treated with dexamethasone, with a significant interaction between pre-existing obesity and dexamethasone treatment (pinteraction=0.009, Figure 1C).
 Similarly, in NCD animals, force generated by direct muscle stimulation was reduced 11% when treated with dexamethasone, while in HFD animals, the force generated by direct muscle stimulation was reduced 30% when treated with dexamethasone relative to control animals (pinteraction=0.024, Figure 1D).
 These data suggest primarily a muscle-autonomous phenotype as both nervous and direct muscle weakness was detected.
 This also suggests that hyperglycemia-induced peripheral neuropathy is not a major explanation for these reductions.

 In order to examine whether changes in muscle strength were proportional to declines in muscle size, we plotted a regression of force versus whole-muscle cross-sectional area (CSA).
 The CSA explained 64% and 59% of the variance in force stimulated at the nerve and muscle respectively.
-As cross-sectional area declined muscle force by both stimulations decreased in proportion.
+As cross-sectional area declined, muscle force by both stimulations decreased in proportion.
 Regression modeling showed that pre-existing obesity did not significantly modify this force-CSA relationship (Nerve Stimulation: p=0.47, Muscle Stimulation: p=0.42).
 These data indicate that pre-existing obesity causes elevated dexamethasone-induced muscle weakness, but that this is largely explained by reductions in muscle size.

 Enhanced Muscle Atrophy in Obese Mice